kusalananda/shell-toolbox/doc/shell.md

 > This directory will not be deleted when the shell session terminates.
 > This option implies the
 > **-k**
-> option, and conflicts with the
+> option, and overrides any earlier
 > **-s**
 > option.